 These values will only work in your sandbox account.

-Networks are inherently unreliable.
-Your system should be robust against slow responses from the network and from Ravelin.
+Networks can be unreliable.
+Your system should be robust against slow responses from Ravelin.

-force requests you make to take at least the specified duration in milliseconds
+To force requests to take at least a specified duration, add the

 Was this page helpful?